marimo-team/marimo/examples/ai/README.md

 You can also open notebooks without `uv`, with just `marimo edit <notebook.py>`;
 however, you'll need to install the requirements yourself.

-## More examples 🌟

-Every week, we highlight stellar examples and projects from our community.
-Check them out at our [marimo spotlights](https://github.com/marimo-team/spotlights) repo!